Sentiment Analysis of Mahabharata using F#

 if input = "trust" then Some Trust else None

-Here is code for same.
+Here is the code for the same.

 type Word = {